 It is one of the signature cooking techniques in Mexico where, traditionally, ingredients like chiles, onion, garlic, spices, herbs, tomatillos and tomatoes are charred on comales or directly over the flame.
 If you don’t have a comal, or don’t want to cook directly over the burner, you can just as easily char ingredients on a grill or in a skillet.

-OR, the way I find to be the easiest and fastest: in a pan under the broiler in your oven.
+Or, the way I find to be the easiest and fastest: in a pan under the broiler in your oven.
 Put the ingredients on a large sheet pan leaving plenty of space between them so they roast, not steam, and broil until they are nicely browned on one side.
 Carefully flip and repeat on the other side.

 You want the outside to darken until almost black, and the inside cooked and transformed, but not burnt.